-Our first stop was at the Thetford Reef.
+Our first stop is at the Thetford Reef.
 It is a great relief to dive in hot water, compared to the freezing temperatures back home in the Gothenburg archipelago.
+We dropped into the depths, swallowed by the reef’s cathedral of color.

-As we returned to the shores in Cairns, it was time for a proper Victoria Bitter at Woolshed.
-I started humming on the old song Captain Nemo by Swedish band Dive, thinking about the day.
+Upon returning to Cairns in the afternoon, it’s time for a proper Victoria Bitter at Woolshed.
+I start humming on the old song Captain Nemo by Swedish band Dive, thinking about the day.

 Comments